 That's why I love these jam jars full of caterpillars.
 Child number 2 has them lined up on the back porch windowsill.
 They simply shout childhood to me, how many adults do you know who would collect Caterpillar eggs from the cabbage patch and then religiously feed them every day, spending hours recapturing them when they escape.
 We no longer have toy ponies and paddling pools in our garden but I'm very glad we have cabbages.

 I took this picture from the attic at the end of last week.
-I often remark to my husband how living here in the Dales is like living in a cloud.
+I often remark to my husband how living here is like living in a cloud.
 We often can't see the tops of the hills, it's as if someone has taken an eraser and rubbed out the top of the picture.
 Well here are the clouds, peeping over the horizon, just waiting to sneak up on us!